UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 Tasks:

-- Use `pd.read_csv()` to read in the data from [this url](https://raw.githubusercontent.com/UBC-MDS/MCL-DSCI-511-programming-in-python/master/data/pokemon.csv) and save it as `pokeman_df`.
+- Use `pd.read_csv()` to read in the data from [this url](https://raw.githubusercontent.com/UBC-MDS/MCL-DSCI-511-programming-in-python/master/data/pokemon.csv) using the Pokemon column name as the index.
+- Save the resulting dataframe as `pokemon_df`.
 - Use the Pokemon column name as the index.
-- Display the first 10 rows.
+- Display the first 10 rows of `pokemon_df`.